 For example, says Dr. Phillips, “If something is truly a cutting-edge idea or effort, it’s almost certainly not going to be perfect the first time.”
 That imperfect outcome is how we learn.
 “Failure and losing are real crystallizing moments in terms of helping you understand where you need work,” says Weinman.

 Bottom line: Failure can give us a leg up.
-For how to turn your setbacks and failures around, reframe them for yourself and potential employers, and use them to fuel your progress, read on.
+To turn your setbacks and failures around, reframe them for yourself, and use them to fuel your progress.

 How to make failure your fuel